MrT-Stephens/Csv-to-Desktop-Application/README.md

    - HTML tables.
    - JSON.
 * Ability to change the format of the inserted data:
-   - Uppercase all data.
+   - Uppercase all the data.
-   - Lowercase all data.
+   - Lowercase all the data.
-   - Capitalise all data.
+   - Capitalise all the data.
-   - Remove whitespace from all data.
+   - Remove whitespace from all the data.
    - Transpose all the data.
 * If you don't like the result of the changed  data you can use the Undo and Redo buttons to undo or redo any changes made to the data.
-* By clicking on the column names in the list view you can sort by that column into ascending order by clicking once or decending  order by clicking twice.
+* By clicking on the column names in the list view you can sort by that column into ascending order by clicking once or descending  order by clicking twice.

 ## Installation